l3nz/cli-matic/.github/ISSUE_TEMPLATE/feature_request.md

 **Additional context**
 Add any other context or screenshots about the feature request here.
 If something like this is present somewhere else, please link to its documentation/examples.

+**Version / Platform**

+[ Please specify which version of cli-matic you're using and the platform you are on, like JVM or JS or BB and which version ]